 On Monday, September 16, 2013, a gunman killed 12 people as the workday began at the Washington Navy Yard in Washington, DC.
 Aaron Alexis, 34, had a troubled history: he thought that he was being controlled by radio waves.
 He called the police to complain about voices in his head and being under surveillance by “shadowy forces” (Thomas, Levine, Date, & Cloherty, 2013).
 While Alexis’s actions cannot be excused, it is clear that he had some form of mental illness.
-Mental illness is not necessarily a cause of violence; it is far more likely that the mentally ill will be victims rather than perpetrators of violence (Stuart, 2003).
+If, however, Alexis had received the help he needed, this tragedy might have been averted.
+According to research, “... mental disorders are neither necessary, nor sufficient causes of violence.
+The major determinants of violence continue to be socio-demographic and socio-economic factors such as being young, male, and of lower socio-economic status" (Stuart, 2003).
 If, however, Alexis had received the help he needed, this tragedy might have been averted.